Notificare/notificare-html5-wordpress/notificare-website-push/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Website push notifications for WordPress websites.
-Send push notifications to your website visitors even when they are not at your website.
+Smart push notifications for WordPress websites.

 == Description ==

-Website push notifications for Wordpress websites.
+Website push notifications for WordPress websites.
 Send push notifications to your website visitors even when they are not at your website.

 Start today automating how you notify your visitors about changes in your website, new blog posts or articles.